CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: CortexODE-based Processing Pipeline

 \subsection{White Matter Segmentation}

-Given an input brain MRI volume $\mathbf{V}\in\mathbb{R}^{D_1\times D_2\times D_3}$, the CortexODE-based pipeline uses a 3D U-Net~\cite{ronneberger2015unet} to learn a WM segmentation map $\mathbf{U}\in[0,1,2]^{D_1\times D_2\times D_3}$.
+Given an input brain MRI volume $\mathbf{V}\in\mathbb{R}^{D_1\times D_2\times D_3}$, the CortexODE-based pipeline uses a deep neural network to learn a WM segmentation map $\mathbf{U}\in[0,1,2]^{D_1\times D_2\times D_3}$.
 The segmentation has three categories involving background, left WM and right WM.
-Note that here the WM segmentation refers to the interior of the WM surface, which contains WM, deep gray matter, and other subcortical tissues within the surface.
-The U-Net is trained by minimizing the cross entropy loss $\mathcal{L}_{ce}$ between the predicted and ground truth segmentations.
+Note that here the WM segmentation refers to the interior of the WM surface, which contains cortical WM, deep gray matter, ventricle, hippocampus and other tissues within the surface.
+To predict the segmentation, a 3D U-Net~\cite{ronneberger2015unet} is trained by minimizing the cross entropy loss $\mathcal{L}_{ce}$ between the prediction and ground truth (GT) segmentations.
+The GT segmentations are generated by traditional pipelines~\cite{hughes2017dhcp,glasser2013hcp,fischl2012freesurfer} which leverage the anatomical information of the brain MRI.
+More advanced segmentation approaches, such as QuickNAT~\cite{roy2019quicknat} and FastSurfer~\cite{henschel2020fastsurfer}, can be used to improve the performance of the segmentation and the following surface reconstruction (see Section \ref{sec:ablation-seg}).